artsandmetaphysics/goodlifeodyssey/_documents/metamorphoses.md

     - The plague at Thebes
     - Cephalus accidentally kills Procris
 - Book VIII
-  - Nisus and Scylla
+  - Scylla betrays Nisus and her country to beautiful King Minos
-  - Minos and Ariadne
+  - Minos places the Minotaur in Daedulus’s labyrinth
+  - Ariadne helps Theseus kill it, who betrays then her
-  - Daedalus and Icarus
+  - Daedalus constructs wings so he and Icarus can flee Crete
-  - Daedalus and Perdix
+  - Daedalus jealously murders his talented nephew Perdix
+  - Jealous Diana sends a boar; heroes gather and kill it
-  - Meleager and Althaea
+  - Meleager kills his uncles; his mother kills him
-  - Acheloüs and Theseus
+  - Theseus rests with river Acheloüs after the hunt
-  - The Echinades and Perimele
+    - The Echinades and Perimele islands
-  - Baucis and Philemon
+    - Devout old Baucis and Philemon
     - Erysicthon and his daughter
 - Book IX
   - Acheloüs and Hercules
   - Hercules, Deianira, and Nessus